The Best Way To See Alaska

 Alaskan cruises primarily focus on the state's long coastline, from the picturesque waterside near Ketchikan in the south to the dramatic inlets and sounds near destinations such as Seward and Anchorage farther north.
 You may even have the option to spend one morning or afternoon kayaking.
 That's the great part about a cruise: It's not just a great way to experience Alaska, but also the most customizable.

-The Best Month To Go to Alaska
+When Is The Best Month To Go To Alaska?

 The best way to experience Alaska is by visiting in the summer, between June and August.
 There's no better time to admire the state's sprawling glaciers than from miles away, before slowly drawing into the bay until the massive sheets of ice are so close you can see the meltwater carving channels through them.
 Stand out on the deck to feel the fresh Northern air on your face, or watch it all unfold from the comfort of your stateroom — or, with a glass of champagne in one of the onboard restaurants.